 Where to eat – Giani’s di Hatti in Chandni Chowk, Haldiram’s, Om Sweets and Kaleva

 Earlier the land of Nawabs, Delhi would not go wrong with the kebabs either.
 Kebabs are still Delhi’s best street food.
 The huge variety of Kebabs that you get here will simply blow your mind.
 The aroma coming out of furnaces roasting big kebab pieces pierced by sleek iron rods is a feast to the eyes.
 You will have a hard time choosing between kakori Kebabs, gulauti kebabs and shami kebabs.

 Where to eat- Kebab points in local markets, Chawla’s at Tilak Nagar, Kakori Kebab from Aap ki Khatir, Khan Chacha ke Kebabs, Karim’s, Kebabs in Nizamuddin,

-Now that you have the list of places you should be heading to for the best street food experience, plan a day out and explore all of these places in Savaari’s Delhi car rental or book a delhi taxi at affordable packages.
+Now that you have the list of places you should be heading to for the best street food experience, plan a day out and explore all of these places in Savaari’s Delhi car rental or cab booking in Delhi at affordable packages.
 Book a plane to Delhi if you must, but allow yourself the pleasure of experiencing this street magic at least once in your life.
 Let us know, what we missed out on and what you absolutely love out of all these optioned mentioned!